Skip to content

 • Missing threats?
 Move to L3 or L4

-4. Consider dual-action patterns (block at L1, flag at L3) for critical detectors
+4. Consider dual-action patterns (block at L1, log at L3) for critical detectors